EricDahlvang/BotBuilderSkillsVSIX-V4/src/UncompressedProjectTemplates/EchoSkillBot/README.md

     ```

 - Create a bot registration in the azure portal for the `EchoSkillBot` and update [appsettings.json](appsettings.json) with the `MicrosoftAppId` and `MicrosoftAppPassword` of the new bot registration
-- Separately, create a bot registration in the azure portal for the `RootBot` and update [appsettings.json](appsettings.json) with the `MicrosoftAppId` and `SkillEndpoint` of the new bot registration
+- Separately, create a bot registration in the azure portal for the `RootBot` and update [appsettings.json](appsettings.json) with the `MicrosoftAppId` and `SkillEndpoint` of the new bot registration.
+Note: If calling external skills from a locally hosted Root Bot, use the ngrok url for the SkillEndpoint
 - Update the `BotFrameworkSkills` section in [appsettings.json](SimpleRootBot/appsettings.json) with the app ID for the skill you created in the previous step
 - (Optionally) Add the `SimpleRootBot` `MicrosoftAppId` to the `AllowedCallers` list in [appsettings.json](appsettings.json)